Vanity Teen: History

+Vanity Teen is an independent fashion and youth culture magazine founded in London in 2009 by Barcelona-based photographer Toni Pérez, Zaragoza-based photographer Victor Soria, and graphic designer Miguel Saburido.
+The publication focuses on fashion, photography, youth culture, emerging talent, music, and contemporary creativity.

-The magazine was founded by Barcelona-based photographer Toni Pérez, Zaragoza-based photographer Victor Soria and Graphic Designer Miguel Saburido in 2009.
-Toni Pérez, who was already involved in teenage fashion projects, contacted Miguel Saburido due to his interested in his graphic design work.
-Saburido, who was 16 years old at the time, started working with Toni Pérez on the first Vanity Teen issue in late 2008.
-By early 2009, the first Vanity Teen issue was released in digital edition.
+Pérez, who was already involved in teenage fashion projects, contacted Saburido after becoming interested in his graphic design work.
+Saburido, who was 16 years old at the time, began working with Pérez on the first issue of Vanity Teen in late 2008.
+The first issue was released digitally in early 2009.

-In March 2012 after 3 years and 12 issues, Vanity Teen announced its first print edition to be available for purchase worldwide starting in May 2012.
+In March 2012, after three years and 12 issues, Vanity Teen announced its first print edition, which became available internationally from May 2012.